 Changes to Alcohol Rules and Regulations

-Alcoholic drinks are regulated by Florida’s Beverage Law.
+Alcoholic beverages are regulated by Florida’s Beverage Law.
 This law controls the way alcohol is manufactured, distributed, and sold to consumers.
 This is known as the “three-tier system.”
 Potential alcohol issues which could modify the “three tier system” and that are on the table this year are third-party alcohol delivery, container sizes, off-premise consumption and cooperative advertising.

 Expansion of Gambling

 FRLA continues to monitor gambling issues in both the legislature and any ballot initiatives that may appear.

 Florida businesses can choose from many different models, styles, and types of growth, but they are still structured and directed by government regulation.

 Labor laws are regulations that pertain directly to the relationship between employers and employees.

 Recently, Florida has seen a rise in labor issues at the federal, state, and local levels of government.
 Some of the issues FRLA continues to monitor are Miami Beach Minimum Wage, Worker’s Compensation, Employee Benefits, Overtime, and Scheduling.

 HEP provides important workforce-related training and transition programs through Florida’s public school system to students interested in pursuing careers in the hospitality industry.
 The money in the Division of Hotels and Restaurants’ Trust Fund is derived from a $10 license surcharge paid exclusively by Florida’s restaurant and lodging establishments for the sole purpose of funding this important program.

 Approximately 25,000 students and more than 240 high schools participate in HEP.
 This program helps the hospitality industry grow its future workforce by producing a pool of certified and immediately employable workers with the proper skill set to be an asset to the industry.